DMCB Counselling Service

 My location

-I work with adults over the age of 18 years, by Zoom or WhatsApp.
+I work with adults over the age of 18 years, by Zoom.

-Within the Waterlooville, Hants area, it may be possible for home visits in exceptional circumstances.
+Within the Cosham, Horndean, Petersfield, Purbrook, Waterlooville, Hants area, it may be possible for home visits in exceptional circumstances.

 Initial appointment

-Initial contact is made through my e-mail or through the BACP or Counselling Directory websites or by using the contact form below.
-You will need to leave an e-mail address or telephone number, giving times when you are available to speak, or if it's OK for me to leave a text or voice message to arrange a short private telephone conversation.
-This telephone conversation is to gain a few details about you and what help you are seeking: this takes approximately 20 minutes and is a no-charge, no obligation service.
+Initial contact is made by using the contact form below or through the BACP.
+You will need to leave an e-mail address or telephone number, giving times when you are available to speak, or if it's OK for me to leave a text or voice message to arrange a short private, free of charge, telephone conversation.
+This telephone conversation is to gain a few details about you and what help you are seeking: this takes approximately 20 minutes.
+There is no obligation to take things further if you are unsure about if this service is for you.

 Fees